 At the heart of these issues is a common thread: unmet yearnings, those longings we wish our relationship would give us.
 We harbor the fantasy our prince or princess charming will swoop in and fix it all.

 Now, remember, if everyone is 100% responsible for their own happiness—even in a relationship—this shifts the dynamic, doesn’t it?
 Suddenly, those unmet yearnings shift from our partner’s responsibility to a responsibility we have to ourselves.
 The blame can’t be more than half on either party.
-So we each need to step up and realize how we’re affecting the situation.
+So we can examine how we’re affecting the situation.
 Are we being honest about our dislikes?
-Are we afraid of displeasing the other person?
+Are we to stop being a people pleaser?
 Do we feel we’re constantly trying to smooth things over or defuse the situation by tamping down our feeling?

 Your partner will tick you off.
-They’ll do little irritating actions that get under your skin.
-They’ll say words that hurt your feelings.
+They’ll do little irritating actions that get under your skin, and they’ll say words that hurt your feelings.
 Relationships are messy.
 Love is messy…but it’s also beautiful and nourishing.

 What happens when we take responsibility for our happiness?
 We start fighting FOR the relationship.
 We start fighting FOR our yearnings to be met.
-We also start to realize most of what our partner does isn’t malicious or meant to hurt our feelings.
-We begin assuming positive intent and our relationship and connection becomes stronger and more authentic.
+We also begin to realize most of what our partner does isn’t malicious or meant to hurt our feelings.
+We start assuming positive intent, and our relationship and connection become stronger and more authentic.

-The intimacy we get by sharing our heart and feelings—that’s the real beauty of relationships.
-Those honest expressions, even if the other person doesn’t want to hear it, will ultimately bring us closer.
-So don’t hold back.
+The intimacy we get by sharing our hearts and feelings—that’s the real beauty of relationships.
+Even if the other person doesn’t want to hear them, those honest expressions will ultimately bring us closer.
+So, learn to stop being a people pleaser!
 Rock the boat and rock your relationship into a stronger connection!